How is it to be an outdoor educator in a school of people who work indoors? How can we share our practice and integrate indoor and outdoor teaching?

 The Outdoor Practitioner magazine

-Articles, ideas & activities to support you to work, learn & play outdoors, full of contributions from real-life Outdoor Practitioners.
-Perfect for Early Years, primary schools, Forest School & outdoor settings old and new.
+- Full of contributions from real-life Outdoor Practitioners - Perfect for Early Years, primary schools, Forest School & outdoor settings old and new

-If you would like to contribute to the Outdoor Practitioner or reproduce one of our articles in your newsletter or magazine, email editor@muddyfaces.co.uk
+Issues 1-4: access online for FREE below - download or read online with our fancy flipbook tool.
+To contribute to the Outdoor Practitioner magazine or reproduce one of our articles in your newsletter or magazine, email editor@muddyfaces.co.uk

 How can we take the curriculum outdoors or integrate outdoor learning?
 Reports and research providing evidence of benefits; books and teaching resources; guides to creating outdoor classrooms or re-purposing playground spaces; links and media coverage.